jesalrana/Inferential-Statistics-for-Business-Decision-Making/README.md

-# Inferential Statistics for Business Decision Making
+# Using Inferential Statistics to validate Business Decisions and Reduce Risk.

 ## Project Overview
-This project applies inferential statistics and hypothesis testing to solve business and operational challenges using Python.
+Businesses often struggle to determine whether observed differences in performance are  statistically significant or due to random variation.
+This project applies inferential statiscal techniques to validate assumptions and support data0driven decision-making.

 ## Case Studies
 ### 1. Sports Injury Analysis